dk307/HSPI_HomeKitControllerLite/README.md

 * If you want additional features, select them through the detail page for the device.
 Only the text based & number based one are supported.
 <img src="/asserts/page.png">

-* You can also select the polling period for the characteristics which don't support events.
+* You can also change the polling period for the characteristics which don't support events in detail page of the device.